 Symptoms

-• loss of appetite or its absence;
+• loss of appetite or lack thereof;

 • pale skin with a bluish tint;